Justintime50/pretty-tables/README.md

 </div>

 Pretty Tables will create uniformly dispersed columns based on the input given and can be scaled to your needs in length of the table or number of columns.
-The input is automatically validated and converted to strings before returning successfully.
+The input is automatically validated before returning successfully.
 Here is a simple sample output:

 ```
 | ID | Name   | Occupation        | Employed |